cloud-bulldozer/browbeat/doc/source/usage.rst

    :join_timeout: Timeout in seconds for agents to join
    :sleep_before: Time in seconds to sleep before executing a scenario
    :sleep_after: Time in seconds to sleep after executing a scenario
-   :venv: venv to execute shaker commands in, ``/home/stack/shaker-venv`` by
-    default
    :shaker_region: OpenStack region you want to use
    :external_host: IP of a server for  external tests (should have
     ``browbeat/util/shaker-external.sh`` executed on it previously and have